firegate666/yii-web-setup/README.md

 ## How to use this?

-- Clone the project from github, delete .git folder afterwards and git init a new repository.
+- Create your project from this template

+    composer create-project firegate666/yii-web-setup

-- Adjust package name in composer.json
+- Adjust package meta information in composer.json
 - That's it, now you are ready to develop your project.
+- use git as versioning tool

 If your project has different need on dependencies, delete composer.lock, adjust composer.json to your needs and run composer again to install your dependencies.